lukin-io/sesharim.github.io/_posts/2025-12-04-dry-rb-integration-rails-api.md

 title: "From Rails Spaghetti to Structured Code: Integrating dry-rb into Your API"
 date: 2025-12-04
 author: Max Lukin
-tags: [rails, dry-rb, functional-programming, refactoring, types, validation, architecture]
+tags: [rails, dry-rb, functional-programming, refactoring, types, validation, architecture, events]
 categories: [engineering, rails, best-practices, refactoring]
-description: "A practical guide to integrating dry-rb gems into your Ruby on Rails API—showing real before/after examples of how dry-types, dry-struct, dry-monads, dry-validation, and dry-container improve maintainability, testability, and code clarity."
+description: "A comprehensive guide to integrating 11 dry-rb gems into your Ruby on Rails API—showing real before/after examples of how dry-types, dry-struct, dry-monads, dry-validation, dry-container, dry-matcher, dry-configurable, dry-initializer, and dry-events improve maintainability, testability, and code clarity."
 ---

 > _"The best code isn't clever—it's obvious. dry-rb makes Rails code obvious."_

 Every Rails developer has written code that works but feels wrong.
 Manual type coercion scattered across controllers.
 Validation logic duplicated between models and services.
 Deeply nested conditionals handling success and failure cases.
+Configuration constants scattered across files.
+Side effects mixed with business logic.
 These patterns work, but they accumulate into technical debt.

 After shipping dozens of API endpoints, we integrated **dry-rb** into our Rails API.
 This post documents the transformation—with real before/after examples showing how each gem improves specific code patterns.